yashkite/UMoney/README.md

 ### Installation
 If you cleared all the prerequisites then you can start contributing to this project by following these steps.

+1. Fork the repository
+   - The first thing that you have to do is Fork the repository.
+By doing this you will create a copy of the UMoney repository to your local account of GitHub.
+When you are contributing to this project, Your changes will not affect the original repository. when you are done with your changes you can create a pull request.
+All requests will notify the original repository that new changes are incoming.  if the developers approve the code then it will be merged into a main repository.

 1. Make yourself a developer on Github
    - Click on [Generate token](https://github.com/settings/tokens "Generate token")
    - Check all the boxes for permission & set No expiration for this token and generate the token & copy it